Snohomish County man with novel coronavirus discharged from hospital

 “I would like to thank the doctors, nurses, and entire team at Providence who cared for me,” the statement said.
 “I appreciate all of the concern expressed by members of the public, and I look forward to returning to my normal life.”

+While the man is at home, he remains isolated and is being monitored by the Snohomish Health District.
+The monitoring is the same as what a patient receives after being sent home from a hospitalization for conditions such as tuberculosis, whooping cough, measles or mumps, said Heather Thomas, spokesperson for the health district.

 Doctors at Providence worked with the Centers for Disease Control and Prevention (CDC) and the Snohomish Health District to treat the man and made the joint decision to release him, according to the statement from the hospital.
-It is unclear precisely when the man was discharged.
+It is unclear exactly when the man was discharged.

 Public health officials from Snohomish and King counties and Washington state are monitoring 56 people who had close contact with the man.